Robinkhilery960/Interview-Questions/Javascript/readme.md

 Advantages of IndexDB:

 1. IndexedDB is asynchronous, meaning it does not stop the user interface from rendering while the data loads.
-2. It allows you to categorise your data using object stores.
+2. It allows you to categorize your data using object stores.
 3. It allows you to store large amounts of data.
 4. It supports objects like videos, images, and so on – any object that supports a structured clone algorithm.
 5. It supports database transactions and versioning.